steelerfan107/x86-Processor/README.md

 ### ao_mux.v
 - A mux controlled by a onehot signal.
-- Inputs :
+- Inputs : in[WIDTH*NINPUTS-1:0], sel[NINPUTS-1:0]
-- Outputs :
+- Outputs : out[WIDTH-1:0]
-- Parameters :
+- Parameters :  WIDTH - Width of Selection, NINPUTS - Number of Inputs

 ### pri_arb.v
 - A priority arbiter.